-The benefit is equal to 66.7% of the insured's average daily earnings.
-The benefit is paid from the day after the disability began until full recovery or certification of permanent disability.
+66.7% of the insured's average daily earnings is paid from the day after the disability began until full recovery or certification of permanent disability.

-The maximum monthly earnings for benefit calculation purposes are 70,000 ouguiyas.
+The maximum monthly earnings used to calculate benefits are 70,000 ouguiyas.

 Permanent Disability Benefits